Jewish Messiah Prophecy Reveals the Hebrew Messiah

 - How do Judaism beliefs compare with Messiah Prophecy?

 Introduction: Why Study Jewish Messiah Prophecy?

-The Tanakh, or Judaism Bible, was written by God to man.
+The Tanakh, or Hebrew Bible, was written by God to man.
 It is divinely inspired.
 God told select prophets what to write.
 How do we know that?
 Because only the Tanakh has prophecies written hundreds of years before their fulfillment.
 Many have already been fulfilled and some are yet future.
 Many of these prophecies concern the Messiah.

 It is prophecy which sets the Tanakh above all other writings.
 No other writings contain 100% accurate predictions because they are NOT divinely inspired as the Tanakh is.
 Only God can write about future events that happen exactly as predicted!

 Prophecies about Israel are prime examples.
 The rebirth of the nation of Israel occurred miraculously on May 14, 1948.
 This prophecy from Isaiah 66:8 foretold the event:

 "Who hath heard such a thing? who hath seen such things?
 Shall the earth be made to bring forth in one day? or shall a nation be born at once? for as soon as Zion travailed, she brought forth her children."

 Many other prophecies have been fulfilled since May 14, 1948.
 The Six Day War, taking of Jerusalem and leaving Gaza are just a few examples.